 The regional program implemented in the Great Southern Region is divided into two phases.

-Phase#1 is an artist residency Program that will look at the processes that support an equality of hierarchy between community performers and professional performers.
-The residency will deliver a range of workshop experiences to the local community culminating in a showing at the end of the four weeks.
+Phase#1 is an artist residency program that will look at the processes that support an equality of hierarchy between community performers and professional performers.
+The residency will deliver a range of workshop experiences to the local community culminating in a showing at the end of the four weeks (Object as Metaphor and ChoreoLab 2018).

 Phase#2 is a performance project engaging with the dance and artisan community.
 The performance culminates in an outdoor Albany site celebrating the history of wool and textile making in Albany.
-Wool artisans will be involved in costuming and art installation as part of the performance.
+Wool artisans will be involved in costuming and art installation as part of the performance (Presence of Wool).

 Object as Metaphor